vicentematus/books/README.md

 ### Notes for future-self.

 - For some reason bun doesnt read the .env file correctly?
 I need to explicitly pass down the env variable GOOGLE_APPLICATIONS_CREDENTIALS so it can read the secrets.json file.
 - Better animations. clear spacing, yadayadaya...
+- Instead of manually searching for images in Google, use the [Google Books API](https://developers.google.com/books/docs/v1/getting_started) to get information about the book.

 ## References